 Hardware & Software Requirements

-Instructions and links for downloading nopCommerce are available on the company website, including a one-click install using Microsoft Web Platform Installer (recall that nopCommerce is a Microsoft-oriented product).
-Meanwhile, the source code is also available on GitHub.
+Instructions and links for downloading nopCommerce are available on the company website, including an automatic installation option, which you should use only if you don’t plan to make any changes to the source code.
+For the automatic install, you must use Microsoft Azure or an ASP.NET host. nopCommerces manages a GitHub repository, so you can always find the latest source code.
 For the most current release of nopCommerce at the time of this writing, here are further technology requirements and supported systems:

 - Internet Information Service (IIS) 7.0 or above

 - .NET Core 2.1 runtime or higher, depending on which version of nopCommerce you install

 - MySQL 5.7 or above